 Why Do Camels Have Long Legs

-- The long legs of camels keep away their body form the heat of desert sand.
+- The long legs of camels keep away their body from the heat of desert sand.

-- Long legs are one of the most factors that protect them from overheating.
+- Long legs are one of the many factors that protect them from overheating.

 13. How Do Camels Walk

 - Camels walk by moving their front and back legs of the same sides together.

 - This type of movement produces a rocking motion which is known as “pacing”.